papersubUPK/StylometryPaper/README.md

 The Accounts file represents the Combined experimental file containing the human and chatGPT features extracted for Accounts Identification (Setup - 1).

-The SingleTweets file represents the experimental file containing the human and chatGPT features extracted Tweets Identification  (Setup - 2).
+The SingleTweets file represents the experimental file containing the human and chatGPT features extracted for Tweets Identification  (Setup - 2).

 The Other Two files I.e., ReducedAccounts and ReducedSingleTweets are two files with reduced features set for additional experiments.